akka/akka/akka-docs/src/main/paradox/scala/fault-tolerance.md

 @@snip [FaultHandlingDocSpec.scala]($code$/scala/docs/actor/FaultHandlingDocSpec.scala) { #strategy }

-I have chosen a few well-known exception types in order to demonstrate the application of the fault handling directives described in <!-- FIXME: More than one link target with name supervision in path Some(/scala/fault-tolerance.rst) --> supervision.
+I have chosen a few well-known exception types in order to demonstrate the application of the fault handling directives described in @ref:[supervision](general/supervision.md).
 First off, it is a one-for-one strategy, meaning that each child is treated separately (an all-for-one strategy works very similarly, the only difference is that any decision is applied to all children of the supervisor, not only the